felipevillar/primordial/README.md

 implementations for comparison.
 The implementations can be queried independently without having to rebuild the service, by using the 'calculatorType' parameter (more on this below).

-The ParallelSegmentedEratosthenesSieve implementation is an example using Java 8 streams to multi-thread a prime number generator.
+The "ParallelSegmentedEratosthenesSieve" implementation is an example using Java 8 streams to multi-thread a prime number generator.
+After calculating the "small" prime numbers using a single-threaded "Sieve of Eratosthenes" algorithm, it divides the rest of the number-line into "segments" and uses all available cores on the machine to "sieve" these segments in parallel.
+This results in much faster results, e.g. 1 minute instead of 4 minutes to search for all prime numbers up to 2 billion.

 # Building and Running